HorizenOfficial/evm-documentation/docs/governance/01-overview/01-about.md

 Through Horizen DAO, any member of the Horizen community can have a say over the direction of the project.
 This is privilege and responsibility to which community members are expected to accord appropriate seriousness.

-This website lays out the basics of Horizen DAO and explains how to participate in governance.
+This section lays out the basics of Horizen DAO and explains how to participate in governance.
 Look around, familiarize yourself with the guidelines and processes, and get involved!